 They’re passionate about saving and investing your money, whether it’s through KiwiSaver, ETFs, index funds, and more.
 Subscribe to their online newsletter to get notified for whenever they publish their weekly blogs or podcasts.

 Sign up to their online newsletter to get access to their personal finance starter kit.
-Another great thing is, the author shares his personal financial experience through, ‘The Journey to Financial Freedom’ — a monthly pragmatic report.
+Another great thing is, the author shares his personal financial experience through, ‘The Journey to Financial Freedom’ — a monthly report on his investments and spending.